 1) First we need to open a “Run command” box.
 On any fairly modern Windows computer there should be a Windows Key on your keyboard.
 Press Windows Key + R. If this doesn't work or you can't find the Windows Key just go to the start menu and you should find a Run link near the bottom of the list of options.

 2) In the Run Command window type devmgmt.msc and then press enter.
-If your now prompted to confirm this step due to the Windows security settings on your computer just click the Yes button.
+If you are now prompted to confirm this step due to the Windows security settings on your computer just click the Yes button.

 3) In the Device Manager expand the Bluetooth category of items.
 Look for the Bluetooth adapter device.
 It’s name will vary depending on your exact hardware but it will usually refer to something such as "Bluetooth Radio" or , "Bluetooth Adapter".
 It may also actually list the revision of the Bluetooth standard it supports (as in the screenshot below).
 If that is the case you can ignore step 4 as you have your answer!

 4) Double click to open the properties of the device you believe to be the main Bluetooth adapter.
-You will know straight away if your in the correct item as you should see an “Advanced” tab with contents like that shown below.
+You will know straight away if you are in the correct item as you should see an “Advanced” tab with contents like that shown below.

 What you need to locate in this screen is the “LMP version” (Link Manager Protocol).
 Use the table below to translate the LMP version of your Bluetooth adapter to the actual revision of Bluetooth supported.
 Note that your LMP version may be a decimal number.
 In the example above the number is 6.1280.
 As the LMP table shows, any LMP number starting with 6 indicates that your adapter supports up to and including version 4 of the Bluetooth standard.